|Author:||Goutier et al., 1998|

 The Langelier Complex occupies a very large part of the Eeyou Istchee James Bay territory (sheets 33F, 33G, 33H, 33J and 33K), covering an area of nearly 8,000 km².

-The ages shown in the table below are based on U-Pb dating taken mostly from tonalite or tonalitic gneiss samples.
+The ages shown in the table below are based on U-Pb dating carried out mostly on tonalite or tonalitic gneiss samples.
 The Langelier Complex is dated 3452 to 2788 Ma (Davis et al., 2014).
 The most recent age of 2760 Ma is interpreted as an episode of metamorphism that affected the bedrock lithologies prior to the emplacement of volcano-sedimentary sequences (Goutier et al., 1999b).

 Finally, many decimetric to metric dykes cut rocks of the Langelier Complex.
 The most common are granodiorites, pegmatic granites and lamprophyres.